 - 2011 International one-man show of abstract and fantasy paintings on internet with Green Chair Gallery

-- 2013 Large abstract sold on group show at Saxon Hotel, Johannesburg
+- 2013 Large abstract (2.75 metres long) sold on group show at Saxon Hotel, Johannesburg

 - 2017 Participated in group show “To dream or not to dream?” at Cape Gallery

 - 2019 took part in 3-man show at Cape Gallery with Simon Jones and Peter van Straten